heetp72/MERN_Task2/README.md

 ### 1. Install React
 If you don’t have a React app created yet, run:

-npx create-react-app task1
+npx create-react-app task2
 ### 2. Navigate to the Project

-cd task1
+cd task2
 3. Add Project Files
 Place all the provided project files (components, App.js, App.css, etc.) into the src folder.

 📦 Install Dependencies
 Inside the project folder, run:

-bash
-Copy
-Edit
 npm install
 This will install all required dependencies from package.json.

 ▶️ Run the Project
 To start the development server, run:

-bash
-Copy
-Edit
 npm start
 This will open the app in your browser at:
 👉 http://localhost:3000